etairi/isogeny-graphs/README.md

-# Simulations on Supersingular Isogeny Graph
+# Simulations on Supersingular Isogeny Graphs

-This repository includes various simulations written in Sage for supersingular isogeny graphs to estimate the distribution of `j(E_A)`, `j(E_B)` and `j(E_AB)` of SIDH/SIKE schemes.
+This repository includes various simulations written in Sage for supersingular isogeny graphs to estimate the distributions of `j(E_A)`, `j(E_B)` and `j(E_AB)` of SIDH/SIKE schemes.
 The code is partially based on [Erik Thormarker's similar work](https://github.com/eriktho/thesis-sage-code).

+In order to run the simulation scripts, first of all you need to build and link the scipts using the make command:

+> make

+Then, you can run the script

+> sage simulation_secret.sage

+which runs the simulations to estimate the distributions of `j(E_A)` and `j(E_B)`, or the script

+> sage simulation_shared.sage

+which runs the simulation to estiamte the distribution of `j(E_AB)`.

+The file `plot.R` reads the ouput of the simulations, plots the results and exports the plots as `.pdf` files.

 ## License